 Failing to incorporate in the right place can hobble the business with an unfriendly Start-up ecosystem, lack of talent, high taxes, and inability to protect its intellectual property.
 The tax advantages to a Start-up of incorporating in a tax-friendly yet reputable jurisdiction typically outweigh the additional administrative costs in the long run for many successful businesses.

 A location that has a population of sufficient size, education, and skills to meet business’ human resource needs is a win-win position for a Start-up.
 The jurisdiction of an entity will have very important and long-lasting consequences on its business.

-Dealing with a challenging regulatory environment is a drain on resources which an entrepreneur can utilise for growing in his business.
-The Government of India understand this and have gone to great lengths to create a business-friendly regulatory environment as a way of enticing entrepreneurs to move.
+Dealing with a challenging regulatory environment is a drain on resources that an entrepreneur can utilize for growing his business.
+The Government of India understands this and has gone to great lengths to create a business-friendly regulatory environment as a way of enticing entrepreneurs to move.
 Attempts have been made in the creation of business straightforward and ongoing compliance regulations are minimal.